mbaumer/us_hep_funding/docs/_states/NM.md

 # NM -- Sen. Martin Heinrich (D) and  Sen. Tom Udall (D)
 ## Committees
+Martin Heinrich is the #5 Democrat on the Senate Energy Subcommittee on Energy

 Martin Heinrich is the #7 Democrat on the Senate Committee on Energy and Natural Resources

-Tom Udall is the #8 Democrat on the Senate Committee on Commerce, Science, and Transportation
+Tom Udall is the #3 Democrat on the Senate Commerce Subcommittee on Science and Space

 Tom Udall is the #7 Democrat on the Senate Committee on Appropriations

 Tom Udall is the #5 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

+Tom Udall is the #8 Democrat on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
 ```